Ashok0/EnderalVREssentials-Nightly/README.md

 6- Requires patching with Nemesis.

+[**Flinching for VR v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/42550?tab=files): A little mod that allows the player and NPCs to flinch when hit.
+This version uses the OnHitFramework for hit detection.

 [**VRIK V0.8.1.
 In-Dev Build 28**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=files): VRIK will display the player character's body in SkyrimVR and animate it to match your movements.
 Weapons can be kept, drawn, and sheathed in up to 14 visible holsters on your body.
 An input gesture system allows users to bind actions to gestures on each hand, reducing the need to open menus.
 An MCM menu allows full configuration of everything.
 - Make the following changes to these VRIK INI files to pre-configure MCM settings with proper behavior for bows:
 	- vrik.ini: weaponAdjustment = 0